Tzq2doc/ML-Data-Prep-Zoo/README.md

 ### Leaderboard

-By submitting results, you acknowledge that your results are obtained purely by training on the training split and tuned on the validation split.
+By submitting results, you acknowledge that your holdout test results are obtained purely by training on the training set.

 | Model               | Overall Accuracy |
 |---------------------|------------------|